 Three prominent £23m 378-room student accommodation blocks for The Arts University Bournemouth, form part of an impressive £40m town centre rejuvenation scheme delivered by the BDC, a partnership between Morgan Sindall Investments and Bournemouth Council.
 Composite Profiles delivered the student accommodation using 9,400m2 of ComFlor® 51+.

 Bournemouth Borough Council’s long-term town centre vision included the redevelopment of council-owned surface car parks for a variety of uses that help stimulate the economy and drive regeneration.
-The former surface car parks have now been replaced with a 382-space multi-storey car park (a project also delivered by Composite Profiles) and student accommodation blocks providing 378 rooms for The Arts University, Bournemouth.
+The former surface car parks have now been replaced with a 382-space multi-storey car park and student accommodation blocks providing 378 rooms for The Arts University, Bournemouth.

 At first glance, this development looked like a standard project with a structural steel frame and metal decking to form the structural slabs.
 With our extensive local knowledge, together with experience of building other student accommodation blocks, the Composite Profiles team were able to carefully foresee the challenges ahead.